devopsgroup-io/catapult/README.md

 ## Performance Testing ##

+Often disregarded, performance testing is a crucial component of quality assurance.
+The risks of neglecting performance testing include downtime, SEO impacts, gaps in analytics, poor user experience, and unknown ability to scale.

-Often disregarded, performance testing is a key step in ensuring 100% uptime and an excellent user experience.
-ApacheBench is a great tool to test request performance and concurrency - OSX includes ApacheBench out of the box, see [this StackOverflow](http://stackoverflow.com/a/7407602/4838803) post to get up and running on Windows.
+With Catapult's exactly duplicated configuration, even the Test environment can accurately represent the performance potential of the Production environment.
+ApacheBench is a powerful tool to test request performance and concurrency - OSX includes ApacheBench out of the box, while [this StackOverflow post](http://stackoverflow.com/a/7407602/4838803) details how to get up and running on Windows.

-ApacheBench enables us to profile requests `-n` (number of requests to perform) and concurrency `-c` (number of multiple requests to make at a time) to test for [C10k and C10M](http://highscalability.com/blog/2013/5/13/the-secret-to-10-million-concurrent-connections-the-kernel-i.html).
+ApacheBench enables us to profile request performance (`-n` represents the number of requests to perform) and concurrency (`-c` represents the number of multiple requests to make at a time) to test for performance, including common limits such as [C10k and C10M](http://highscalability.com/blog/2013/5/13/the-secret-to-10-million-concurrent-connections-the-kernel-i.html).
 An example command looks like this:
 ````
 ab -n 1000 -c 100 http://test.devopsgroup.io/
 ````
-Keep bumping up `-n` and `-c` values and notate failed requests and requests per second.
+Notate failed requests and requests per second while incrementing `-n` and `-c` values.